cohesity/cohesity-powershell-module/docs/samples.md

 Add-VmsToProtectionJob.ps1 -JobId 5 -VMNames linux-vm,win2k16-vm -Mode Append
 ```

-This function uses a combination of three cmdlets `Get-CohesityProtectionJob`, `Get-CohesityVM` and `Set-CohesityProtectionJob` to achieve this task.
+This script uses a combination of three cmdlets `Get-CohesityProtectionJob`, `Get-CohesityVM` and `Set-CohesityProtectionJob` to achieve this task.

 ```powershell
 param(